Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 A protest and rally in Minneapolis in memory of George Floyd, killed during an arrest by Minneapolis police the day before, turns violent.

 Father Jenkins, president of the University of Notre Dame, publishes an opinion piece explaining his rational for reopening the university in the fall, and describes university plans for preventing the spread of the Coronavirus.
 His plans includes restarting athletic programs.
-Citing Aristotle, Father Jenkins dismisses Dr. Anthony Fauci as a scientist who doesn’t speak for moral values.
+Citing Aristotle, Father Jenkins dismisses as a scientist who doesn’t speak for moral values.

 The United States sends 1,200 Marines to Darwin, Australia, in a show of military might as tensions escalate between China and Australia over who is to blame for the spread of Covid-19.